Garnish:

 Review:

-While the proportions on the classic Negroni are accepted as being equal parts with some boozehounds slightly upping the gin, the proportion on this amaro-dolce riff vary tremendously from equal parts to twice as much amaro to the other ingredients, to one-and-a-half parts gin to one part each of the other ingredients.
-Having tried them all (well, all we could find/come up with) we've settled on this 7:6:5 formula which is amaro-forward yet with assertive gin notes while not being overly sweet or boozy.
+While the proportions of the classic Negroni are accepted as being equal parts, with some boozehounds slightly upping the gin, the proportions of this amaro-dolce riff vary tremendously.
+Recipes include equal parts to twice as much amaro as the other ingredients, to one-and-a-half parts gin to one part each of the other ingredients.
+Having tried them all (well, all I could find/come up with).
+I've settled on this 7:6:5 formula which is amaro-forward, yet with assertive gin notes and not being overly sweet or boozy.
 However, you may prefer this recipe from Montenegro:

 Variant: